-"Employees" are generally defined as workers whose income you report on a W-2 form at the end of the year.
+"Employees" are generally workers whose income you report on a W-2 form at the end of the year.

 Get details about how to know if people who work for you are considered employees.

 If you lose job-based coverage for any reason, you qualify for a Special Enrollment Period.
 This means you can enroll in a health plan even if it’s outside the annual Open Enrollment period.
+During the Open Enrollment Period, if you qualify for a Special Enrollment Period you may be able to have your coverage start sooner than it otherwise would.
 Learn more about how to apply with a Special Enrollment Period.

-You can cancel your Marketplace plan and enroll in your employer’s insurance.
+You can cancel your Marketplace plan any time and enroll in your employer’s insurance.

-Once you have an offer of job-based coverage, in most cases you’ll no longer qualify for premium tax credits and other savings on a Marketplace plan.
-This true whether you enroll in the job-based coverage or not.
+Once you have an offer of job-based coverage, in most cases you’ll no longer qualify for a premium tax credit and other savings on a Marketplace plan.
+This is true whether you enroll in the job-based coverage or not.

-In some cases, your employer’s coverage won’t be considered affordable to you or won’t meet minimum standards.
-If this is true, you may qualify for premium tax credits and other savings on a Marketplace plan.
+In rare cases, your employer’s coverage won’t be considered affordable to you or won’t meet minimum standards.
+If this is true, you may qualify for premium tax credits and other savings on a Marketplace plan based on your income.
 Learn about your options if you have an offer of job-based coverage.

 If your spouse’s plan offers coverage to spouses and dependents, in most cases you won’t qualify for premium tax credits and other savings on a Marketplace plan.

 If your spouse’s job-based insurance doesn’t cover spouses and dependents, then you can buy a Marketplace plan for you and your dependents.
-Depending on your household income, you may qualify for premium tax credits and other savings.
-Remember, if you want Marketplace savings, you and your spouse must file a joint tax return and report all household income, not just yours, even if your spouse doesn’t need coverage.
-Learn more about reporting household income.
+Depending on your household income, you may qualify for a premium tax credit and other savings.

 If you currently have COBRA continuation coverage, your options are different during the annual health insurance Open Enrollment period and outside Open Enrollment.
 Learn about COBRA and the Marketplace.